Writer's Digest presents an excerpt from my webinar for them, 'Three Secrets of the Greats: Structure Your Story for Ultimate Reader Addiction.'

 most relevant advice

 —Helen Gallagher, Seattle P-I

-In my completed novel (currently on query to an agent), I have a scene where two people have flat tires, one the protagonist and one a girl he meets who becomes his girlfriend.
+In my completed novel (currently on query to an agent), there I have a scene where two people have flat tires, and one the protagonist and one a girl he meets who becomes his girlfriend.
 I don’t say in the scene that both flats were purposeful.
 The girl did her own flat to manipulate the protag into being her hero to get a chance to meet him.
 The protag’s flat was done by an antagonist to disrupt his life.
-But I never tell the reader both of these were purposeful, hoping they’ll get it.
+But I never tell the reader both of these were purposeful, stomach hoping they’ll get it.
 If, in a later scene, after the protag finds out his girlfriend was a fraud, I insert [Ronny thought back to how me met Sarah, to her flat tire, and wondered whether it was a ruse to inject herself into his life.] that would be exposition.
 Since my beta readers didn’t get it, maybe I need to add that.—David A. Todd in the comments on 6 Things I Learned from Dashiell Hammett

 Never apologize, never explain.